ember-learn/ember-blog/content/the-ember-times-issue-171.md

 The Ember Blog was started 8 years ago, in 2012.
 For many years, it was a custom Ruby app that was mainly used for release blog posts.
-Today, the blog is the home for The Ember Times, Release announcements, guest-written learning articles, and more, so a group of dedicated contributors set out to make some improvements.
+Today, the blog is the home for The Ember Times, release announcements, guest-written learning articles, and more, so a group of dedicated contributors set out to make some improvements.
 The blog is now an Ember app, and under the hood, it uses the same tech that powers the Ember Guides, [Empress](https://github.com/empress).